 To appraise a vehicle, please select a model below:

-Current Ford Econoline Passenger Van
+Most Recent Ford Econoline Passenger Van

 The base XL was just that, with vinyl upholstery, air-conditioning and an AM/FM radio as its notable standard features.
-The upper trim levels come better equipped and options are plentiful.
-The standard passenger-side rear opening is a pair of barn-style swinging doors, but a single, minivan-type sliding unit is a no-cost option.
-Unlike on the Mercedes-Benz Sprinter, dual sliding doors are not available.
+The upper trim levels came better equipped and options were plentiful.
+Two passenger-side openings were available: a pair of barn-style swinging doors and a single, minivan-type sliding unit.
+Unlike on the Sprinter by Dodge or Mercedes-Benz, dual sliding doors were not available.

-The previous Ford Econoline was produced from 1975-'91.
+The Ford Econoline name dates back to 1961, and the previous-generation Econoline was produced from 1975-'91.

 If you are looking for older years, visit our used Ford Econoline Wagon page.